marmelab/koa-multifetch/README.md

 }
 ```

-The middleware will call all HTTP resources in parallel, and return a response with a composite body once all the requests are finished:
+The middleware will call both HTTP resources, and return a response with a composite body once all the requests are fetched:
 ```
 {
     "product": {